gwulilab/gwulilab.github.io/content/home/about.md

 # About Our Group

 We are a research group at The George Washington University focusing on nanophotonics and microfluidics.
 Our group is part of the Biomedical Engineering department.
+We are currently comprised of both graduate and undergraduate students.

 Some of our projects include a lab-on-a-chip and a wearable ECG ring.
+We are actively working on a few different projects at this time in collaboration with multiple groups.